 - Begin by adding 2 inches of water to a pot and bringing it to a boil.

 - Once the water reaches a rolling boil, add the tails and tightly cover the pot with a lid.
-Optionally, you can use a steaming rack.
+You can also use a steaming rack.

 - Steam the tails to perfection, following the specified cooking times based on tail size and method.
 To stop the cooking process simply add your steamed tails to a bowl of ice water.